PinataCloud/pinata-hosted-docs/README.md

 # Welcome to the Pinata Docs!

+This is where Pinata will soon host it's documentation to better help developers.
+Please contact the Community Team for more info!

 ## Running Locally

 To get started clone this repo, cd into it, and install dependencies